inancdericioglu/inancdericioglu.github.io/_posts/2018-6-3-Convolutional_Neural_Networks.md

 <img src="/assets/cnn_intro/stride.gif" alt="Maxpooling 2x2 stride box moving over a 4x4 image with no overlap." width="400" >
 </p>

 For each 2x2 patch, a maxpooling layer looks at each value in a patch and selects only the maximum value.
-In the red patch it selects 140, in the yellow, 90, and so on, until we are left with four values from the four patches.
+In the red patch, it selects 140, in the yellow, 90, and so on, until we are left with four values from the four patches.

 <p align="center">
 <img src="/assets/cnn_intro/maxpool.png" alt="2x2 pixel patches." width="500" >